Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

-As discussed in Subsection \ref{split} above, due to the beam split effect, the \emph{frequency-independent} beamformer generated by the frequency-independent PSs in the classical hybrid precoding architecture, will result in the severe array gain loss.
+As discussed in Subsection \ref{split} above, due to the beam split effect, the \emph{frequency-independent} beamformer generated by the frequency-independent PSs in the conventional hybrid precoding architecture, will result in severe array gain loss.
 In this subsection, we will propose a new precoding architecture called DPP to solve this problem.
-As shown in Fig. 6, compared with the classical hybrid precoding architecture, a TD network is introduced as a new precoding layer between the RF chains and the frequency-independent PS network in the proposed DPP.
-Specifically, each RF chain is connected to a TD network with $K$ TD elements\footnote{$K$ is a variable parameter in the proposed DPP architecture, which should satisfy that $P=N_\mathrm{t}/K$ is an integer.
-The design principle of $K$ will be discussed later.}, and then each TD element is connected to $P=\frac{N_\mathrm{t}}{K}$ PSs in a sub-connected manner, similar to the sub-connected hybrid precoding architecture\cite{Ref:EnHP2016}.
+As shown in Fig. 6, compared with the conventional hybrid precoding architecture, a TD network is introduced as a new precoding layer between the RF chains and the frequency-independent PS network in the proposed DPP.
+Specifically, each RF chain is connected to $K$ TD elements, and then each TD element is connected to $P=\frac{N_\mathrm{t}}{K}$ PSs in a sub-connected manner\cite{Ref:EnHP2016}.
 Therefore, each RF chain still connects to every antenna element through the PSs.
 The TD network can realize frequency-dependent phase shifts through time delays, e.g., the phase shift $-2\pi f_{m}t$ can be achieved by the time delay $t$ at the subcarrier frequency $f_{m}$.
 Thus, by utilizing the TD network, the proposed DPP converts the traditional phase-controlled beamformer into delay-phase jointly controlled beamformer, which can realize the \emph{frequency-dependent} beamforming.

 Without loss of generality, we consider the $l$-th channel path component.
-Since the TD network can provide the frequency-dependent phase shifts, we now utilize the frequency-dependent $\mathbf{a}_{l,m}$ instead of the frequency-independent $\mathbf{a}_{l}$ to represent the analog beamforming vector generated by the DPP for the $l$-th path component at the $m$-th subcarrier.
-Specifically, the frequency-dependent analog beamforming vector $\mathbf{a}_{l,m}$ can be denoted as
+Since the TD network can provide the frequency-dependent phase shifts, we now utilize the frequency-dependent $\mathbf{a}_{l,m}$ instead of the frequency-independent $\mathbf{a}_{l}$ to represent the analog beamforming vector generated by the DPP for the $l$-th path component at the $m$-th subcarrier. $\mathbf{a}_{l,m}$ can be denoted as

 where $\bar{\mathbf{a}}_{l,k}\in\mathcal{C}^{P\times1}$ with $k=1,2,\cdots,K$ denotes the analog beamforming vector realized by PSs connected to the $k$-th TD element, so we have $|\bar{\mathbf{a}}_{l,k,[j]}|=\frac{1}{\sqrt{N_{t}}}$ as usual due to the constraint of constant modulus, and $\mathbf{p}_{l,m}\in\mathcal{C}^{K\times1}$ composes of the frequency-dependent phase shift realized by $K$ TD elements.
 Specifically, the $k$-th element $\mathbf{p}_{l,m,[k]}$ in $\mathbf{p}_{l,m}$ with $k=1,2,\cdots,K$ satisfies the form $\mathbf{p}_{l,m,[k]}=e^{-j2\pi f_{m}t_{l,k}}$, where the time delay provided by the $k$-th TD element is $t_{l,k}$.